rivera-ernesto/RCRTableViewRefreshController/README.md

 ## What it is

-Suppose you have an existing project, with an existing table view, managed by an existing view controller.
+Suppose you have an existing project, with an existing table view, managed by an existing view controller (that's not a subclass of `UITableViewController`).
 Maybe your view controller is a subclass of a custom view controller that you use throughout your project.

 Then suppose a requirement arises: your table view needs to support 'pull to refresh'.